felipecechin/app-posts/README.md

 `sweetalert2`: used to show alert in case of error;
 `sharp`: used for image optimization by Next.js;
 `@headlessui/react`: used to show form contact modal.

+In the development environment, `prettier` and `eslint` were used for formatting and code analysis.